a1ecbr0wn/bcd/docs/install-issues-environment.md

+---
+layout: default
+nav_order: 5
+parent: Installation
+---

-# Installation issues - Setup your environment
+# Environment Setup

 After your installation, you need to restart your shell, your installation should have automatically set up the pointer to `bcd` in your shell startup script.
 If the command `bcd` is not working after your installation or something else has happened to change your shell scripts, running `bookmark-cd` and then restarting your shell should set this correctly.